amsolenberg/SDEV_255_Final_Project_Team4/README.md

 ### Students
 - View all available courses.
+- Add courses to a shopping cart for later enrollment.
-- Enroll in or unenroll from courses.
+- Enroll in courses from the shopping cart.
+- Remove courses from the shopping cart.
-- View enrolled courses on their profile.
+- Manage enrolled courses from their profile page.

 ### Faculty
 - Manage courses (add, edit, delete).
+- Assign themselves as instructors to courses or assign other faculty members.
 - View assigned courses and associated enrolled students.
+- Prevented from deleting courses they did not create.

 ## Technologies Used